alklimets/data-structures-and-algorithms-pack/src/main/java/com/aklimets/algorithms/divide_and_concur/README.md

 <h2>Example</h2>
 <p>
-    A classic example is **Merge Sort**.
+    A classic example is Merge Sort.
 In merge sort, the array is recursively divided into halves, each half is sorted, and then the sorted halves are merged to produce the final sorted array.
 </p>

 <h2>Advantages</h2>